42 Creative Book Report Ideas for Students

 19. Character To-Do List

 This fun activity is an off-the-beaten-path way to dive deep into character analysis.
-Get inside the head of the main character in a book and write a to-do list that they might write.
+Get inside the head of the main character in a book and create a to-do list that they might write.
 Use actual information from the text, but also make inferences into what that character may wish to accomplish.

 20. Collage

 Create a collage using pictures and words that represent different parts of the book.
 Use old magazines or print pictures from the Internet.
+Glue the pictures onto a piece of poster board and add text.
+Display student collages around the classroom and do a gallery walk.

 21. Book Reports in a Bag